 Firstly, there are physiological differences between men and women.
 Men are stronger which means that have an advantage when doing jobs which involve intense physical work men.
 For instance, recent research by the University of Cambridge shows that 90% of construction work is done by men.

-Now I don’t know where, when or how this trend started, but I have to say I find it intensely irritating that students are being taught to give examples in this way. 😤 😤 😤 (Sorry if you use this method, but I’m assuming you didn’t invent it, so it’s not your fault!))
+Now I don’t know where, when, or how this trend started, but I have to say I find it intensely irritating that students are being taught to give examples in this way. 😤 😤 😤 (Sorry if you use this method, but I’m assuming you didn’t invent it, so it’s not your fault!)
 Let me tell you why:

 - In Academic English, if you cite research or an experiment, you have to give a clear reference as to where you got the information from.
 THIS IS EXTREMELY IMPORTANT.
 If you don’t, you will receive a very low score from your lecturer.
 Teaching students who are trying to enter a university course to invent statistics is future academic suicide.

 - Inventing examples to support your ideas means that you can end up making arguments that have NO SENSE.
 Seriously, when you are generating examples, you should ask yourself: What have I seen or heard or experienced that makes me want to give this example?
 When you invent studies and statistics, you skip this step and, therefore, you never “test” your argument.
 The result?
 You can arrive at some very strange conclusions.
 Recently, I have seen a “system” to building paragraphs that goes like this: 1) Give argument 2) Invent study to prove argument 3) state how fake study proves initial argument.
-For many students this might seem like a simple way to build a paragraphs, but time and time again I see it end in disasters.
+For many students this might seem like a simple way to build a paragraphs, but time and time again I see it end in disaster.
 Why?
-Well, what happens if you FIRST ARGUMENT is simply not true?
+Well, what happens if your FIRST ARGUMENT is simply not true?

 The Problem with a Poor First Argument